blender/blender/doc/python_api/rst/info_gotcha.rst

 The ``remove()`` api calls will invalidate the data they free to prevent common mistakes.

-The following example shows how this precortion works.
+The following example shows how this precaution works.

 .. code-block:: python